geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex2_Telemetry.md

 ### Task 1 – Prepare to Deploy Office Telemetry Components

-Before you can install the Telemetry Processor in the next step, you must first prepare your LON-CL1 VM for the installation.
+Before you can install the Telemetry Processor in the next step, you must first prepare your Client 1 VM for the installation.
 You will create a folder on the C Drive for storing the Telemetry components, and you will add Adam Hobbs as a Local Administrator on the VM.
 If Adam is not set up as a local admin, then when you run the Microsoft Office Telemetry Processor Setup Wizard in the next step, you will be prompted three different time as to whether you want to allow this app to make changes to your device, and you will have to enter the adatum\administrator account and password each time.
 By making Adam a local admin, you will not receive this message repeatedly throughout the wizard.

 1. After having completed the previous task, you should still be on the Client 1 VM (LON-CL1) and logged in as **Adam Hobbs**.
 You need to log in as the **adatum\administrator** account to make Adam a local admin. <br/>